MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignacxrequestpreprocesscallback.md

 Returns `STATUS_SUCCESS` if the call was successful.
 Otherwise, it returns an appropriate error code.
 For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).

 ## -remarks

+The driver can invoke this DDI multiple times to setup different preprocess callbacks.
+ACX invokes the first it finds that matches the specific incoming WDFREQUEST type.

 ### Example